Wagon Box Fight: Aftermath

 The Wagon Box Fight is prominent in the folklore and literature of the Wild West as an example of a small group of well-equipped professionals holding off a much larger but poorly equipped force.
 The new, faster-shooting rifles are cited as the principal reason for their success.

 Estimates of casualties among the Sioux and Cheyenne warriors range from "an unlikely low of two to an absurd fifteen hundred."
 Captain Powell estimated that his men killed 60, a "wildly exaggerated" estimate in the opinion of historian Keenan.
-Others such as Drury and Clavin, however, believe the Government's figure of 60 dead and 100 wounded Natives to be quite accurate.
+Historians Drury and Clavin said that the Government's figure of 60 dead was "probably inflated."

 The Wagon Box Fight was the last major engagement of Red Cloud's War.
 Possibly the results of this battle, and the similar Hayfield Fight near Fort C.F.
 Smith a day earlier, discouraged the native warriors from attempting additional large-scale attacks against government forces.
 "This was the last large charge Crazy Horse ever led against whites occupying a strong defensive position.
 He had learned that Indians with bows and arrows could not overwhelm whites armed with breech-loaders inside a fortification."
 For the remainder of 1867, the Lakota and their allies concentrated on small-scale, hit-and-run raids against parties along the Bozeman Trail.

 Wyoming has designated the area as a state historic site; a large plaque explains the details of the fight.

 In popular culture

-The fight is depicted in the 1950 Western film Tomahawk.
+The fight is depicted in the 1951 Western film Tomahawk.